-Magri’s repertory with the Company includes Gypsy Girl (The Two Pigeons), Tatiana (Anastasia), Mercedes (Don Quixote), Vivandière (The Nutcracker), Handmaiden (Apollo), pas de trois (Swan Lake) and in Within the Golden Hour, Monotones I, Symphonic Variations, Woolf Works and Carbon Life.
+Magri’s repertory with the Company includes Gypsy Girl (The Two Pigeons), Fairy of the Enchanted Garden (The Sleeping Beauty), Tatiana (Anastasia), Mercedes (Don Quixote), Vivandière (The Nutcracker), Handmaiden (Apollo), pas de trois (Swan Lake) and in Within the Golden Hour, Monotones I, Symphonic Variations, Woolf Works and Carbon Life.
 She created a role in Multiverse.

 News and features

 Promotions and joiners have been announced for The Royal Ballet's 2016/17 Season.

 Details of Company changes for the upcoming Season have been announced.

 A number of Royal Ballet dancers are performing extracts from iconic dance works.

 James Hay as the Young Man and Mayara Magri as the Gypsy Girl in rehearsal for The Two Pigeons, The Royal Ballet

 Helen Crawford and Mayara Magri in morning class during World Ballet Day